 EFNEP Makes a Real Difference

-- 98% with positive change in any food group at exit.
-Specifically, EFNEP participants consumed .8 more cups of fruits and vegetables and .4 additional cups of milk at completion, compared to entry.
+- 99% (305 participants) reported a positive change in any food group at exit from the program.
+Specifically, EFNEP graduates consumed .9 cups more of fruits and vegetables and 0.2 additional cups of milk after completing the lesson series as compared to entry.

-- 38% of program participants reported a positive change in physical activity.
+- 42% (129 participants) reported a positive change in physical activity.

 Cost-Benefit of EFNEP

 Studies have shown that for every $1 spent on EFNEP, $10 were estimated to be saved in health care costs and $2 saved in food costs by participants.
 For Tarrant County, this is $2.6 million in estimated health care cost savings and almost $524,884 in food costs.

 For more info about the EFNEP contact: